How to Clean a Car Interior

 Remove and Clean the Floor Mats

-Floor mats are often some of the dirtiest items in a car interior.
-Remove all of them from the car for easier cleaning.
-Give each mat a good shake or vacuuming before you begin cleaning.
-Then place them on a tarp or other type of drop cloth rather than on the dirty ground.
+- Give each mat a good shake or vacuum and place them on a tarp or drop cloth rather than on the dirty ground.

 -